chibunduuchechi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints the content of a file
+A script printing the content of a file